zf-fr/rbac/README.md

 * `Rbac` class is no longer a container.
 Instead, it just has a `isGranted` method.
 The container was complex to properly handle because of role duplication, which could lead to security problems if not used correctly.

+Version 1.0 of this library is used in ZfcRbac 2.0.
-This library is used in ZfcRbac 2.0
+Version 2.0 of this library is used in ZfcRbac 3.0.